LINGUAE CELTICAE

 Volume 2: Eilean Bharraigh (Isle of Barra)

-The island of Barra in the Outer Hebrides has been overwhelmingly Gaelic-speaking for many centuries.
+Barra has been overwhelmingly Gaelic speaking for many centuries.
 The downward trend of Gaelic-speaking in this part of the Hebrides set in shortly after the Second World War.
-This decline seems now to have slowed down considerably and Gaelic is still important as a community language on Barra al-though on a slightly lower level than in previous decades.
-Intergenerational language maintenance was even achieved in the north-eastern part of the island - the retreat of the language is concentrated on the island "capital" of Castlebay and on the island of Vatersay.
-The decrease of Gaelic-speaking in younger age groups since 1981 is almost halted because of Gaelic medium education in the primary school of Castlebay and the introduction of Gaelic pre-school education.
-The overall decrease of Gaelic-speaking on Barra with around 6 % between 1991 and 2001 was one of the smallest recorded on all the islands of the Outer Hebrides.
+This decline seems now to have slowed down a little and Gaelic is still important as a community language on Barra although on a far lower level than in previous decades.
+Intergenerational language maintenance seemed to be even stronger around Castlebay than in the north of the island – a consequence of not providing Gaelic medium education at Eoligarry school.

-The second edition of this report can be downloaded here (354 KB) in pdf format.
+The third edition of this report can be downloaded here (874 KB) in pdf format.

 Tràigh Bharraigh (The beach of Barra)